De-Kalo/worthy-kafka-client/README.md

 There are 2 ways we can maintain this.
 1. Automatically.
-If an environment variable `WORTHY_KAFKA_CLIENT_AUTO_SET_CONTEXT` is set to `true`, the library will automatically set this variable according to the last event that was received.
+If an environment variable `WORTHY_KAFKA_CLIENT_AUTO_SET_CONTEXT` is set to `true`, the library will automatically set the `contextId` according to the last event that was received.
 There's a catch here though.
 In order for this to work - the developer must make sure that only one message is processed at any given time.
 No loose Promises, no parallel processing in the same process, etc. This is a viable way for a service to work, and will help make sure to keep the contextId properly.
 However - you must verify